Kintaro-Oe/bookmark_manager/README.md

 I would like to see a list of bookmarks

 As a user
-So that I can keep track of new websites
+So that I can keep track of useful new websites
 I would like to add new bookmarks
 ```